sel4devkit/sel4devkit-manual/src/src/activity/camkes_case_study_application/build.md

 ## Preparing to Run

 A successful build will result in an executable file called `capdl-loader-image-arm-maaxboard` in the `images` subdirectory.
-This should be copied to a file named `sel4_image` and then made available to the preferred loading mechanism, such as TFTP, as per [Execution on Target Platform](execution_on_target_platform.md).
+This should be copied to a file named `sel4_image` and then made available to the preferred loading mechanism, such as TFTP, as per [Bootloader](../../first_boot/bootloader.md).

 Running the `security_demo` application requires the following:

 - Connect a keyboard to the USB socket[^1] of the MaaXBoard;
-- Establish an Ethernet connection between the MaaXBoard and the host machine, which can be direct or via a network, as outlined in [an earlier section](bootloader.md#loading-via-tftp) (e.g. it will already be in place if TFTP is being used to transfer executables).
+- Establish an Ethernet connection between the MaaXBoard and the host machine, which can be direct or via a network, as outlined in [an earlier section](../../first_boot/bootloader.md#loading-via-tftp) (e.g. it will already be in place if TFTP is being used to transfer executables).

 [^1]: Note: Currently, only the upper USB port on the Avnet MaaXBoard is active (i.e. the port furthest away from the PCB); the lower USB port does not function.
 This is a feature of the power domains on the board, not the USB driver.

-If the user has experience of running the [`picoserver_uboot` test application](uboot_driver_usage.md#test-application-picoserver_uboot), then elements of the `security_demo` application will be familiar.
+If the user has experience of running the [picoserver_uboot test application](../../activity/picoserver_uboot/main.md), then elements of the `security_demo` application will be familiar.
 For example, from a terminal window on the host machine, we will use the `netcat` (`nc`) command (native to Linux or macOS, or available as a [download](https://nmap.org/ncat/) for Windows) to connect to the MaaXBoard, so this should be prepared.

 ## Running the Application

-The application invokes three instances of the [U-Boot Driver Library](uboot_driver_library.md), so various sets of diagnostic messages are repeated on the CoolTerm display as the application starts.
+The application invokes three instances of the [U-Boot Driver Library](../../activity/device_drivers/uboot_driver_library.md), so various sets of diagnostic messages are repeated on the CoolTerm display as the application starts.
 We should not be unduly concerned with some of the individual messages, such as `No ethernet found`, since in this case only one of the library instances is configured to use Ethernet (i.e. the library invoked by the EthDriverUboot component), and amongst the other messages there should be confirmation that it was successful, e.g. `Assigned ipv4 xxx.xxx.xxx.xxx to device eth0`.
 There are also some `clk_register: failed ... (parent ...)` messages, which are harmless (a fault in U-Boot's clock driver for the MaaXBoard).

 When the application's initialisation has completed, we should see: